tomio13/RDM-Desktop/docs/Usage.md

 # adding new element
 First a name is requested for the new folder, then a read-me is created based on the corresponding template.
-This file is opened in the default editor for being filled out by the user.
+This file is opened in the default editor (nano for non Windows, Notepad for Windows) for being filled out by the user.

 # working on YAML files
 If a new YAML file is created (on the bottom level of the folder tree),